lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     molecules at random positions are made.
 Attempts are either accepted or rejected based on energy consideration.

-    If you are interested in learning more about GCMC, I am developing another website with the goal of delving deeper into the algorithms: |mdcourse|.

-.. |mdcourse| raw:: html

-   <a href="https://mdcourse.github.io" target="_blank">mdcourse.github.io</a>

 Using hydrid potentials
 -----------------------

 ..  container:: justify

-    In a new folder called *Addingwater/*, add this template file for the water molecule: |download_TIP4P2005|.
+    Create a new folder called *Addingwater/*.
+Download and save the
+    |download_TIP4P2005| file for the water molecule within *Addingwater/*.

+..  container:: justify

-    Create a new input file, and copy the following lines into it:
+    Create a new input file called *input.lammps* within *Addingwater/*, and copy the
+    following lines into it:

 .. |download_TIP4P2005| raw:: html

-   <a href="../../../../../inputs/level3/water-adsorption-in-silica/AddingWater/TIP4P2005.txt" target="_blank">TIP4P2005.txt</a>
+   <a href="../../../../../inputs/level3/water-adsorption-in-silica/AddingWater/H2O.mol" target="_blank">template</a>

 ..  code-block:: lammps
-    :caption: *to be copied in Addingwater/input.lammps*

     units metal
     boundary p p p